Super Moon over Danbury, Connecticut, 06 May, 2012 (That's a tree leaf on the bottom.)

 Two tattered, nine-patch doll quilts

-lie in honorable view
+lie in honorable view,

 for each is cherished dearly

-by descendents of the two
+by descendants of the two

 who saw their lives so clearly

-pass through war’s destructive side
+pass through war’s destructive side,

 for one hundred years of prayer brought